GiantSpaceRobot/tsRNAsearch/README.md

 ## Quickstart
 ### Installation (via new conda environment)
 Run the setup_conda.sh script shown below.
 This will create a conda environment and install the required tools inside the environment.
+This takes a long time as conda has to figure out what to install.

 ```
 #Please indicate the species you wish to analyse using the -s parameter.
-Options are human/mouse/rat/all.
+#Options are human/mouse/rat/all.
 bash setup_conda.sh -s all
 ```